ng-Classic/ng-classic/aio/content/start/index.md

 Welcome to Angular!

-This tutorial introduces you to the essentials of Angular Classicby walking you through building an e-commerce site with a catalog, shopping cart, and check-out form.
+This tutorial introduces you to the essentials of Angular Classic by walking you through building an e-commerce site with a catalog, shopping cart, and check-out form.

 To help you get started right away, this tutorial uses a ready-made application that you can examine and modify interactively on [StackBlitz](https://stackblitz.com) &mdash;without having to [set up a local work environment](guide/setup-local "Setup guide").
 StackBlitz is a browser-based development environment where you can create, save, and share projects using a variety of technologies.